Take-Two Interactive Software, - GuruFocus.com

 (1) Rounded to nearest hundredth of a percentage point.

-The Tender Offer commenced on May 18, 2023 and will expire at 5:00 p.m., New York City time, on June 16, 2023, unless extended or earlier terminated by the Company (the “Expiration Date”).
-The terms and conditions of the Tender Offer are described in the Offer to Purchase, dated May 18, 2023, as amended by this press release (as it may be further amended or supplemented from time to time, the “Offer to Purchase”).
+The Tender Offer was made on the terms and conditions described in the Offer to Purchase, dated May 18, 2023 (as amended and as may be further amended or supplemented from time to time, the “Offer to Purchase”).
 Capitalized terms used but not defined herein shall have the meanings assigned to such terms in the Offer to Purchase.

-As of 5:00 p.m., New York City time, on June 1, 2023 (the “Early Tender Deadline”), according to information provided by D.F.
-King & Co., Inc., the information agent and tender agent for the Tender Offer, $676,243,000 aggregate principal amount of the Notes had been validly tendered and not validly withdrawn in the Tender Offer.
-Withdrawal rights for the Notes expired at 5:00 p.m., New York City time, on June 1, 2023.

-The “Total Consideration” for each $1,000 principal amount of Notes validly tendered and accepted for purchase pursuant to the Tender Offer will be determined in the manner described in the Offer to Purchase by reference to the fixed spread over the yield to maturity of the Reference U.S. Treasury Security specified in the table above and in the Offer to Purchase at 10:00 a.m., New York City time, today, and includes an early tender premium of $50 per $1,000 principal amount of the Notes accepted for purchase.
-The Company expects to announce the pricing of the Tender Offer and the amount of Notes accepted for purchase later today.
+The “Total Consideration” for each $1,000 principal amount of Notes validly tendered and accepted for purchase pursuant to the Tender Offer was determined in the manner described in the Offer to Purchase by reference to the fixed spread over the yield to maturity of the Reference U.S. Treasury Security specified in the table above and in the Offer to Purchase at 10:00 a.m., New York City time, today, and includes an early tender premium of $50 per $1,000 principal amount of the Notes accepted for purchase.

 On June 5, 2023, the Company expects to pay for the Notes that were validly tendered at or prior to the Early Tender Deadline and that are accepted for purchase.